The United Benefice of Withington, Sevenhampton with Charlton Abbots, Hawling, Whittington, Dowdeswell and Andoversford, Shipton and Cold Salperton

 Whittington Church has its' own web site with more information about the Church at: www.whittington-church.co.uk

-For information about this, please contact the church warden Charlie Llewellen Palmer email@example.com Colgate Farm, Ham Road, Cheltenham GL54 4EZ
+For information about the church, please contact the church warden Charlie Llewellen Palmer firstname.lastname@example.org Colgate Farm, Ham Road, Cheltenham GL54 4EZ

 If you would like to donate, cheques can be sent to the above address payable to Whittington PCC.